Tucuxi Gray River Dolphin Skull Replica

 Description

-Tucuxi Gray River dolphin skull replica measures 12.9 inches.
-Tucuxi gray river dolphin skull replica is museum-quality polyurethane resin cast from California Academy of Sciences specimen.
+Tucuxi gray river dolphin skull replica measures 12.9 x 5.3 x 4.9 inches.
+The Sotalia fluviatilis skull is a museum-quality polyurethane resin cast from California Academy of Sciences specimen.
 2-part skull (separate cranium and mandible).
 1:1 scale.
 Made in USA.

-The tucuxi gray river dolphin exists along much of the length of the Amazon River and many of its tributaries, and is found in Venezuela, Brazil, Peru, Ecuador, southeastern Colombia.
+The tucuxi gray river dolphin lives in the rivers of the Amazon basin.
+People also call them bufeo gris or befeo negro.
+It inhabits freshwater environments in Venezuela, Brazil, Peru, Ecuador, and southeastern Colombia.

 - Kingdom: Animalia